Last updated: 09 Dec 2025

 - The 110 kV switchyard has had interim upgrades performed to make the equipment there more resilient to flooding.

-- A new 220 kV/110 kV interconnecting transformer has arrived on site and will be installed before next winter.
-The new transformer is bigger which means we will be able to supply more electricity into the area and will meet 1 in 450-year flood protection standards.
+- A new 220 kV/110 kV interconnecting transformer has been installed.
+This additional larger capacity transformer is able to supply more electricity into the area, and will meet 1 in 450-year flood protection standards.

 You can sign up to receive email updates as the work progresses.
 Click here to get on our mailing list.